Web Design and Development

 Please follow the @drupal_infra Twitter account for any issues encountered during the maintenance window.

-Drupal 7.31 and Drupal 6.33, maintenance releases which contain fixes for security vulnerabilities, are now available for download.
-See the Drupal 7.31 and Drupal 6.33 release notes for further information.Download Drupal 7.31
+Drupal 7.32, a maintenance release which contain fixes for security vulnerabilities, is now available for download.
+See the Drupal 7.32 release notes for further information.Download Drupal 7.32

-Upgrading your existing Drupal 7 and 6 sites is strongly recommended.
-There are no new features or non-security-related bug fixes in these releases.
-For more information about the Drupal 7.x release series, consult the Drupal 7.0 release announcement.
-More information on the Drupal 6.x release series can be found in the Drupal 6.0 release announcement.Security information
+Upgrading your existing Drupal 7 is strongly recommended.
+There are no new features or non-security-related bug fixes in this release.
+For more information about the Drupal 7.x release series, consult the Drupal 7.0 release announcement.Security information

 We have a security announcement mailing list and a history of all security advisories, as well as an RSS feed with the most recent security advisories.
 We strongly advise Drupal administrators to sign up for the list.